 After weeks of restrained eating prior to the Easter feast, we are finally loosening up with a simple, yet luscious lasagne stuffed with fresh steamed spinach and coated in a creamy white sauce.
 This is Italian-style cuisine at its finest, the way I learned to prepare it with the late Marcella Hazan as a guide.
 Lasagne sheets can easily be rolled out by hand and the dough made in minutes in a food processor, (a superior eating experience) but adds more hours to the prepping time, of course.

-Spinach lasagneJoumana Accad Mediterranean, Middle Eastern April 4, 2015 Main Dish, pasta, vegetarian, lasagne, Italian,
+Spinach lasagneJoumana Accad Mediterranean, Middle Eastern April 4, 2015 Main Dish, pasta, vegetarian, lasagne, Italian, tagged,

 Prep Time: 20 minutes

 Passive Time: 12 minutes

 8 tbsp unsalted butter or 1/2 cup oil

 1/2 cup all-purpose flour or 1/2 cup cake flour